thomas-institut/apm/documentation/WitnessSchemata.md

 to the state of the transcription at a specific point in time.
 However, a change in the itemization and tokenization algorithms can provoke unexpected changes.
-For all intents and purposes, a change caused by a change in internal APM mechanisms may provoke the same kinds of inconsistencies as changing a witness version.
+For all intents and purposes, a change caused by a change in internal APM mechanisms may provoke the same kind of inconsistencies that a version change may provoke.

 Many of these potential changes are seemingly easy to cope with.
 For example, a change in a token's information due to changes in the underlying items